deepuHub/deepuhub.github.io/pages/aeroponics.md

 ## Conclusion
 This journey has been incredibly rewarding, and I look forward to continuing to experiment and grow more plants using my aeroponics tower.
 Stay tuned for more updates!
-Please feel free to ask your questions on X
+Please feel free to reach me on Twitter(X) or Reddit.

 <br>
 {% include Navigation.html %}